rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/database-migrations.md

 });
 ```

 Each revision consists of a `version` and the two methods: `up()` and `down()` which are inverse.
 Calling `up()` and then `down()` on a dataset should leave you with the original dataset again.
 Downgrading is not used often, but can be helpful in some situations.
-For example one could investigate if a specific error that depends on your existing data in mongo also occurs in an older version of Reaction.
+For example one could investigate if a specific error that depends on your existing data in mongo also occurs in an older version of Demand.

 ### How to deal with your own migration needs